Pros & Cons

 Plans & Pricing

 LifeLock’s identity theft protection services come with four basic pricing plans.
 The amount of stolen funds’ reimbursement depends on the specific plan you have signed up for.
 Users should be aware that the plans are set to automatically renew, so they’ll need to cancel before their renewal date if they don’t want to continue being charged.

-The Standard plan is LifeLock’s most basic service with plans starting from $9.99 a month for the first year ($99.99 per year) with monthly payments.
-You’ll receive a discounted price if you sign up for an annual plan, with prices of $8.33 per month.
+The Standard plan is LifeLock’s most basic service with plans starting from $7.50 a month for the first year ($89.99 per year) with an annual payment.
+If you decide to pay per month, the cost is $8.99 a month.
 Please note that the prices for both plans increase after the first year, after which it costs $124.99 a year and $11.99 a month, respectively.

 As this is the cheapest plan by LifeLock, it comes with only social security number (SSN) and identity alerts as well as one-bureau credit monitoring (three-bureau credit monitoring is recommended).
 It also lacks integrations with VPN and antivirus software, features that are included in pricier plans.

 The plan provides up to $25,000 in reimbursements for stolen funds due to identity theft.